strmark/piclodio4/back/README.md

 WantedBy=multi-user.target
 ```

-We can now start the Gunicorn service we created and enable it so that it starts at boot:
+We can now start the service we created and enable it so that it starts at boot:
 ``` bash
 sudo systemctl daemon-reload
 sudo systemctl start piclodio